-If your marketing campaign was a piece of music would it be a carefully composed concerto or a discordant cacophony?
+If your cross-channel marketing campaign was a piece of music, would it be a carefully composed concerto or a discordant cacophony?

 Being active across multiple marketing channels without consistency between your assets not only creates a sound clash, it means your conversion rate will be falling significantly short of its potential.